xrdocs/xrdocs.github.io/_helpdocs/2016-05-16--xrdocs-formatting-useful-tips.md

 ```

-## How to hide your posts from indexing
+## How to hide your posts from indexing temporarily

 Quite often you'd like to be able to publish your blog/tutorial to the website but not have it be indexed or tweeted automatically till you're ready.
 This is pretty simple to enable.